Home

 More specifically, intros specializes a goal by looking for type inhabitation and proposition assumptions and moving them into the assumption space.
 For example, if you write forall (n : nat), n + 0 = n, the forall is acting as an assumption that there is a value of type nat that we can call n.
 Calling intros here will provide you an assumption n that there is a value of type nat.

-intros will not introduce variables that are contained in opaque/wrapped definitions.
+intros will not introduce variables that are contained in opaque/wrapped definitions - unless an explicit name is provided for them.

 A simpler tactic, intro, acts similarly but can only introduce one assumption, and will introduce variables contained in opaque/wrapped definitions.